How to Start a WordPress Website

 If you don’t see your domain registrar on this list, you can simply Google the name of your domain registrar + change nameserver”.

-After you’ve purchased & completed your order, you’ll receive an email with the link to log in to your new WordPress site.
+After you’ve purchased & completed your order, youโ€™ll receive an email with the link to log in to your new WordPress site.
 It will look like this: https://yourwebsite.com/wp-admin

 This link takes you to your “WordPress dashboard”!
 You will use the same login credentials you used when signing up above unless you chose a different username and password.

 The WordPress dashboard, sometimes called “dashboard” or “WP Admin”, is essentially the control panel for your entire WordPress website.
-It’s where you write posts, create pages, add plugins, upload themes, and lots more.
+Itโ€™s where you write blog posts, create pages, install plugins, upload WordPress themes, and much more.
 Just about everything can be done through your WordPress dashboard when you log in through https://yourwebsite.com/wp-admin

-Step Four: Choosing a WordPress Theme
+Step four: Choosing a WordPress Theme

 Now for the fun part!

-Step Five: Install, Customize & Launch!
+Step five: Install, customize & launch!